aravinthen/laser.io/README.md

 # LASER.IO
 ## HetSys Outreach Laser Game

-Developers: Please have a look at the *DevGuide.org* file to see how the game is structured.
-If you have any questions as to the design, contact @aravinthen.
-For a list of tasks arranged from easy to hard, check out the associated Project.

 ## TODO List
 1. Build the default menu.
 (Done)
 2. Build the credits page.
 (Done)